r4inr3aper/r4inr3aper/README.md

 ### 📌 Currently

-- Building a CMS for [inframeschool.com](https://www.inframeschool.com/) using Next.js & TypeScript.
+- Building a Realtime Chat App in Native for [inframeschool.com](https://www.inframeschool.com/) using React Native and Typescript.
-- Exploring GenAI, System Design and Backend DX.
+- Exploring React Native, Go and ML/DL.

 ---